JavaScript Data GridQuick Start

 </html>

-Instantiating the Grid
+2. Instantiating the JavaScript Data Grid

 const gridOptions = {};